mdixon47/Wabisuke/README.md

-Project Wabisuke
+Project Wabisuke (The  penitent one)
 ====================

-First attempt and the Refresh Rapid countdown site.
+Completed the Refresh Rapid countdown site.